 The third day on Samothraki Island

 Short Description: I went to Therma and after that to Kamariotissa, where I wanted to find a travel company and negotiate my return ferry ticket.
 In the evening, I slept in the same campground in Varades.

-In the morning, I sunbathed at the nudist pebbled beach of the campground.
-I explored the nuddists’ ingenious huts, made of stones and branches in order to create shade during the day.
-Later, I went to Therma to see the thermal springs, which actually were inside a building and more suited for a cold weather.
+In the morning, I sunbathed on the nudist pebbled beach of the campground.
+I explored the nudists’ ingenious huts made of stones and branches to create shade during the day.
+Later, I went to Therma to see the thermal springs, which were inside a building and more suited for cold weather.
 I tried to find a waterfall but got lost on the road and turned back.
 I twisted my ankle again, so I had to give up the waterfall explorations for good.

 In Kamariotissa, I managed to buy a ferry ticket at a reasonable price, without paying the extra-option for my nonexistent campervan.
 On my way back to the campground, I stopped to eat fish soup and fried cheese with tomatoes at a taverna by the sea.
 In the evening, I slept in the same campground in Varades, under a tree where an owl sang all night long.

 The fourth day on Samothraki Island (and the last one)